 To view the new resource, select Go to resource.

 Optionally, manage access to your Azure Load Testing resource.

 Azure Load Testing uses role-based access control (RBAC) to manage permissions for your resource.
 If you encounter this message, your account doesn't have the necessary permissions to manage tests.

 Create a load test

-Go to the Load Testing resource and select Create new test on the command bar.
+Go to your load testing resource, and select Create on the Overview page.